schund/salt/README.md

 * munin

 Installs and configure "munin-node" on all Minions and "munin" on a Monitor-Machine.
 The State will use the "SaltMine-Feature" which enables a Minion to get informations about other Minions.
 The State also shows some "advanced" Jinja-Functions.

+* iptables

+Configures iptables using Pillar informations.
+Use a pillar to define which Services or Interfaces you want to configure.
+Example:

+iptables:
+  input:
+    - xenbr1
+  forward:
+    - xenbr1
+  ports:
+    - 443
+  ssh:
+    - 1.2.3.4
+    - 2.3.4.5

+This will enable all INPUT and FORWARDING-Traffic on the Interface "xenbr1", it also enables Traffic on all interfaces on Port 443 (HTTPS).
+SSH will be allowed from the listed IPs.